azureautomation/suspend_resume_pbiembedded-by-single-resource/README.md

 **Parameters for the Script **

+SubscriptionId
+  *  **SubscriptionId :** The Subscription Id Automation Account & PowerBI Embedded Capacity which you want to Suspend or Resume.

   *  **PowerBIEmbeddedName :** The Name of the PowerBI Embedded Capacity which you want to Suspend or Resume.